 The contents of your web form or calculator do not participate in the processing started by the Call Button widget, and nothing is sent to the designated telephone number.

-The Submit, Update and Reset buttons are normally standard action buttons in the toolbar.
+The Update, Reset, Print and Submit buttons are normally available in the toolbar.

-However, sometimes you may want to place an action button elsewhere, perhaps to simplify the user interface.
-Using widgets, action buttons can be inserted in any cell in the calculator.
+If you want to place an action button elsewhere, perhaps to simplify the user interface, action buttons can be inserted as widgets in any cell in the calculator.

-The text of all buttons can be changed.
+The text on the buttons can be changed.
 Just type the text you want on the button into the cell where you place the widget.

 The Submit button sends the form to a web server for processing.
 Insert a Submit button at the end of your long form to save your users from having to scroll to the nearest toolbar.

 For smaller calculators, SpreadsheetConverter automatically updates all cells in a spreadsheet if one of the values is changed, just like Excel does.
 For a very complex web calculator, you have the option of switching to manual updating of the calculator in the Recalculation method setting on the Workbook tab.
 In that case, an Update button is needed to manually initiate the updating of the spreadsheet.

 You can place the Update button in any cell, perhaps right after your most commonly used input fields.